kuanghsuan/what-to-eat-mobile/README.md

 ```
 Further more detail on how to set up an react-native app with [expo](https://docs.expo.io/tutorial/planning/?redirected)
 ```

-# Example workflow for contributing to this project:

 $ git clone https://github.com/kuanghsuan/what-to-eat-mobile.git
 $ cd what-to-eat-mobile